opendcs/opendcs/README.md

 # Compiling

-- OpenDCS is compiled using gradle
+- OpenDCS is compiled using the gradle wrapper 'gradlew'
 - OpenDCS 7.x targets Java 8.
 A JDK 8 is recommended for build though 11 and 17 will work
 - Our runtime target is Java 8, however we will support 11 and 17 at runtime

-in the following examples replace `./gradle` with `gradlew` if you are using windows.
+in the following examples replace `./gradlew` with `gradlew` if you are using windows.

 To build the file opendcs.jar run the following command: